The Real Reason Why Prince William Will Never Be King Ahead Of Prince Charles

 Abdication is frowned upon in the royal family, and Queen Elizabeth II herself has very dark memories of it.
 Edward VIII, brother of Queen Elizabeth’s father King George V, abdicated the throne to marry Wallis Simpson.
 According to Vogue, the abdication “affected her deeply, and she is well aware how much damage an abdication can cause to the brand of the royal family.”

-Prince Charles is said to share the same sentiments and does not want his son to bear the burden of kingship too soon.
+The Prince of Wales is said to share the same sentiments and does not want his son to bear the burden of kingship too soon.
 Seward said that he wants William to enjoy life with his family before he takes over bigger responsibilities that come with leading the British monarchy.

 Additionally, Seward claimed that Prince William himself does not want to be king before his father.